Efficient Information Retrieval for Sensing via Continuous Measurement: Protocols of Efficient Information Retrieval

-To efficiently retrieve the Heisenberg-limited QFI, we construct the parameters of the decoder according to our general recipe Eq.~\eqref{eq:H_J_general_solution} by numerically propagating the ME of the emitter.
+To efficiently retrieve the Heisenberg-limited QFI, we construct the parameters of the decoder according to our general recipe Eq.~\eqref{eq:H_J_general_solution} by propagating the LME of the sensor.
 The resulting evolution of the decoder is parameterized by a time-dependent Hamiltonian

-and a time-stationary jump operator $J_{\rm D}=J_{\rm S}\equiv\sqrt{\Gamma}\sigma_{ge}$.
-The temporal envelope of the driving pulses $\Omega_{\rm D,1(2)}(t)$ are shown in the lower panel of Fig.~\ref{fig:fig3}(b).
-The pulse $\Omega_{\rm D,1}(t)$ (thick black line) is almost identical to $\Omega_{\rm S,1}(t)$, featuring gradual turning on and off spanning $[0,T]$.
-The short $\pi$ pulse $\Omega_{\rm D,2}(t)$ has the same Gaussian shape as $\Omega_{\rm S,2}(t)$, but with a inverse sign (corresponding to a $\pi$ phase shift).
-In Fig.~\ref{fig:fig3}(d) we show the FI retrieved via the decoder for the sensing of $\Delta$, which obeys the HL and saturates the QFI of the environment.
-We further show the precision (the inverse of the variance) achieved by averaging the estimators via maximum likelihood strategy (cf.~Sec.~\ref{sec:TLS}) for $K = 5 \times10^3$ simulated sensing interrogations of various period $T=t_1,t_2,t_3$, which demonstrate remarkable coincidence with the retrieved FI.
+and a time independent jump operator $J_{\rm D}=J_{\rm S}\equiv\sqrt{\Gamma}\sigma_{ge}$ during the time window spanning from a few $\Gamma^{-1}$ until $T$~\footnote{In the present case, to capture the single photon emitted by the sensor during $[T,T_{\rm f}]$, the decoder-waveguide coupling should be turned off gradually after the application of $\Omega_{\rm S,2}(t)$ and $\Omega_{\rm D,2}(t)$, i.e., $J_{\rm D}(t)\simeq J_{\rm S}e^{-\Gamma (t-T)/2}$ for $t\gg T$, similar to scenarios of quantum state transfer~\cite{PhysRevLett.78.3221}}.
+The temporal envelope of the driving pulses $\Omega_{\rm D,1(2)}(t)$ are shown in the lower panel of Fig.~\ref{fig:fig4}(b).
+The pulse $\Omega_{\rm D,1}(t)$ (thick dashed line) is almost identical to $\Omega_{\rm S,1}(t)$ and features gradual turning on and off; it further includes a short $\pi$ pulse (at phase $\pi/2$) in $[T,T_{\rm f}]$ immediately after $\Omega_{\rm S,2}(t)$.
+The short $\pi$ pulse $\Omega_{\rm D,2}(t)$ (at phase zero) is applied at the same time as $\Omega_{\rm S,2}(t)$.
+In Fig.~\ref{fig:fig4}(c), the FI retrieved via the decoder is compared with the QFI of the emission field, the remarkable match confirms the optimality of our retrieval scheme.
+In Fig.~\ref{fig:fig4}(d), we show the QFI of the emission field at the end of the protocol, $I_{\rm E}(\Delta_0,T_{\rm f})$, and the FI retrieved by our scheme, $F(\Delta_0,T_{\rm f})$, for variable duration $T$ (with $T_{\rm f}-T$ kept fixed), which demonstrate a remarkable Heisenberg scaling.
+We further show the precision (the inverse of the variance) achieved by averaging the estimators via the maximum likelihood strategy for $K = 5 \times10^3$ simulated sensing interrogations of various period $T=t_1,t_2$, which matches the retrieved FI well.
+Finally, we emphasize the crucial role of the ergodicity-recovering pulses of this driving protocol in retrieving the Heisenberg limited QFI.

+In contrast, direct counting or homodyning of the emission field only retrieves a vanishing portion of the QFI, and does not show super-linear scaling, cf. Fig.~\ref{fig:fig4}(c-d).
+This can be understood by adopting the physical picture developed above: counting (or any other time-local measurement) completely destroys the coherence between the two components $\ket{\rm bright}$ and $\ket{\mathbf{1}_{[T,T_{\rm f}]}}$ in the state of the emission field Eq.~\eqref{eq:GHZ_env}, thus losing the advantageous precision scaling.